cristinae/docTransformer/README.md

 ## Features

 * UPCOMING: Multi-GPU support using the ```Accelerate``` library
+* Explainability measures
+  * Currently output salient words in the classification using Integrated Gradients attribution scores with the ```Captum``` library
 * Gradient accumulation to train with larger effective batches using the ```Accelerate``` library
 * An input data streaming implementation to allow training with large datasets
 * Possibility to build document embeddings before classification both during training and classification